SnuggleHose Cover (For 10 Foot Hose)

 - Remove the hose by gripping the end or cuff, not the hose itself

-Hang the hose to dry after each use
+- Hang the hose to dry after each use

-Wash hose weekly to avoid residue and maintain health
+- Wash hose weekly to avoid residue and maintain health

-A SnuggleHose Cover wraps the length of the tube in soft fleece material.
-Although it's intention is to help reduce rain out (water collecting in the tube) many CPAP users report it detours pets from using the hose as a chew toy.
+- A SnuggleHose Cover wraps the length of the tube in soft fleece material.
+Although its intention is to help reduce rainout (water collecting in the tube) many CPAP users report it deters pets from using the hose as a chew toy.
 The SnuggleHose is available for 6 foot; 8 foot and 10 foot hoses.

-How often should I replace my CPAP hose?
+- How often should I replace my CPAP hose?

-CPAP hoses can last a long time, sometimes up to a year if taken care of properly.
+- CPAP hoses can last a long time, sometimes up to a year if taken care of properly.

 Signs of wear include dry, cracked places on the inside lining or on the rubber ends; "stretch marks" near the rubber ends; mineral deposits or mold from water left inside the hose; or a visible puncture or tear in the material.

 - How do I avoid getting tangled in CPAP hoses?

 There are a few ways to keep from getting tangled up in your CPAP tubing.
 Try running your CPAP hose behind the headboard of your bed.
-There are also several types of suspension systems we carry here at CPAP.com.
+Also, there are several types of suspension systems we carry here at CPAP.com.
 You can see the different types of Hose Management Systems under our Comfort & Cleaning section.
 One example is the HoseBuddy Tangle Free CPAP Hose Suspension System: